herlesupreeth/OAI-5G/emage/readme.md

 This software has been developed and tested for Linux, but it's minimal pre-requisites and the clean arcitecture allows to port it on different OS.

 ### Pre-requisites
-In order to successfully buil EMAge you need:
+In order to successfully build EMAge you need:
 * Linux standard build suite (GCC, LD, AR, etc...).
 * Pthread library, necessary to handle multithreading.
 * Protobuf-c, Google protocol buffer implementation for C.